bluegreen-labs/R_tutorials/README.md

-# R tutorials
+# R tutorials in processing and visualization of environmental data

-This repository holds all our worked examples from our blog post (series).
-Keep an eye on this space via github or follow our blog to find the latest entries.

-In general the code will be well commented, but for more context we refer to our [blog](https://bluegreen.ai/post/).
+This is a repository containing all tutorials as highlighted in our [blog](https://bluegreenlabs.org/categories/tutorial/).
+The code is well annotated but for more context we refer to our blog posts.

+## How to cite these code snippets in your article

+You can cite this code as "We used processing / vizualization as outlined in Hufkens & Kearsley (2022)".
+With the following bibliographic reference to include in your reference list:

+    Hufkens, K. & E. Kearsley.
+(2022).
+(Version v1.2.0).
+R tutorials in processing and visualization of environmental data.
+Zenodo. http://doi.org/xxx.